- general racism directed at anything with the word "arab" in it (also muslim, islaam, middle-easterner, persian, and the prefixes "al-" and "bin-".

 but (i won't write something someone else has already written better):

 Another secret deal cooked up behind closed doors?
 Another series of prior relationships between Bush crony appointees and thebenefiting business?
 Another request from the same crew that brought us WMDs, 'mushroom clouds', and Michael Brown to trust them?
-And now another claim the whole thing wasn't their fault?
+And now another claim the whole thing wasn't their fault?it's a rare instance in which the face value of what's being done is representative through and through.

 As Bush and his cronies stumbled Tres Stoogian like from one self inflicted cluster-fuck to another, the next set of excuses to come out of their PR pie-holes has been "No one could have predicted it" or "Everyone agreed with us at the time".
 And today we've already gone from "This is a good deal that we've checked out" to "The President